FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/install_overview/Installing_on_UNIX_based_platforms/Installing_SecureTransport_Server_external_db_Unix.md

     >
     > The EdgeDocker and ServerDocker modules are used ONLY in the docker image build process and are not supported for other purposes.
 For more information, refer to the SecureTransport Containerized Deployment Guide.

-10. Specify the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> installation directory:
+10. Specify the {{< SecureTransport/componentshortname >}} installation directory:
     -   To accept the default location, press Enter.
-The default <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> installation folder is `<AxwayHome>/SecureTransport`, where `<AxwayHome>` is the directory you specified in the previous installation directory step.
+The default {{< SecureTransport/securetransportname >}} installation folder is `<AxwayHome>/SecureTransport`, where `<AxwayHome>` is the directory you specified in the previous installation directory step.
-    -   To change the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> installation location, enter 1 and enter the absolute path to your desired installation directory.
+    -   To change the {{< SecureTransport/componentshortname >}} installation location, enter 1 and enter the absolute path to your desired installation directory.
         Consider the following:
         -   Do not use the directory where you copied the installer files.
-        -   All <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Servers in a cluster must use the same installation directory.
+        -   All {{< SecureTransport/componentshortname >}} Servers in a cluster must use the same installation directory.
-        -   The name of the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> installation directory cannot contain space characters, the tab character, or the `~` character.
+        -   The name of the {{< SecureTransport/componentshortname >}} installation directory cannot contain space characters, the tab character, or the `~` character.
 For example, `/root/Axway/STServer` is valid, but `/root/Axway/ST   Server` is not.

-11. On the database selection prompt, select the external database type for <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> to use.
+11. On the database selection prompt, select the external database type for {{< SecureTransport/componentshortname >}} to use.

     > **Note:**
     >